KqSMea8/AirplayServer/README.md

 * Add license headers
 * Fix compiler warnings
-* Figure out why there are so many video artifacts
-* Properly handle timestamps for video samples?
 * Use OpenSSL for the elliptic curve crypto?
-* Add help command and print version
 * Bug: Sometimes cannot be stopped
 * Bug: Sometimes video playback halts